How Do You Fertilize Magnolia Trees?

 How to fertilize?

-You have to use the right fertilizer to get good results.
 Slow-release pellets with an NPK ratio of 12-4-8 are the best.
 That is, the product should contain more nitrogen than phosphorus and potassium.

 Make sure the fertilizer contains at least some magnesium and iron.
-Also the longer the action time of the pellets the better.
+Also, the longer the action time of the pellets, the better.

 How Do You Fertilize Magnolia Trees

-Dig 3 small holes around the magnolia up to 2 inches deep at equal distances from each other.
+Dig three small holes around the magnolia up to 2 inches deep at equal distances from each other.
 The distance between the holes and the trunk of the magnolia should be at least 0.5 feet but no further than the drip line of the tree.

 Dig the holes very gently to avoid damaging the root system.